-One of the best reasons to refinance your mortgage is to save money.
+During times of low rates many of us wonder “will refinancing save me money?”
+Indeed, one of the best reasons to refinance your mortgage is to save money.
 There isn’t any reason you should be paying more for your mortgage than necessary.
 That’s is why looking at the options for refinancing your mortgage is a smart idea.

 Your finances change over time, and the mortgage terms that were available when you purchased your home may not be serving your current needs.

 Let’s examine 5 top reasons for refinancing your mortgage and finally answer “will refinancing save me money?”

 Why should I refinance to a lower interest rate?

 Lowering your interest rate lowers the amount of money you pay each month and the total amount of interest you will pay over the term of the loan.
 Refinancing to a lower interest rate means paying less interest on your mortgage.

 How can refinancing to a lower interest rate save me money?